ArsikIT/PaymentService2/README.md

 - order cancellation rules
 - order persistence

-This separation is important for defense: the service stores payment data only and is called by `order-service` through REST.
+This separation is important for defense: the service stores payment data only and is called by `order-service` through gRPC.

 ## Business Rules